MrKhantee/filelistview/README.md

 Current Todo List:
     More Documentation (both in this file and around each method) File options -- possibly a context menu to open on long press of FileListViewItem to enable things like copying, moving, renaming etc..
+    Icon loading - Still far to slow for my liking.
+Anything that can be done to speed it up would be greatly appreciated.